phoreverpheebs/blathekite/README.md

 to a seperate register.

-Therefore, we may notice that in the `deadname` function, we assign the addition of variables _di_ and _si_ to an accumulator variable.
+Therefore, we may notice that in the `deadname` function, we assign the sum of variables _di_ and _si_ to an accumulator variable.
 This eliminates the initial use of a `lea` instruction for further `add` operations.

 ### A change between rust 1.68.0 and 1.68.1